Charles Samuel Myers: First World War

 In 1915 Myers was given a commission in the Royal Army Medical Corps and in 1916 he was appointed consultant psychologist to the British armies in France with a staff of assistants at Le Touquet.
 In 1915 Myers was the first to use the term "shell shock" in an article in The Lancet, a condition which he summarized as, "a punch on the head without any pain after it."
 He later acknowledged in 1940 that he did not invent the term.
 He tried to save shell-shocked soldiers from execution.

-He became frustrated with opposition to his views during his time in the military, particularly the view that shell-shock was a treatable condition.
+During his time in the military, he became frustrated with opposition to his views, particularly the view that shell-shock was a treatable condition.
+His superiors believed that shell shock was cowardice, and an attempt at deserting, rather than a legitimate psychological condition.
 His efforts have been called "a pioneering but frustrating struggle to get psychological evidence and applied psychology accepted" He was so upset by the rejection of his ideas by the military authorities that he refused to give evidence to the Southborough Committee on shell-shock because, as he wrote in 1940, "the recall of my past five years' work proved too painful for me."

 In the last year of the war he devised tests and supervised their application for the selection of men suited to hydrophone work for detecting enemy submarines.